3 ideas for jumping on Wednesday’s sunny forecast in Fargo - NewsBreak

 3 ideas for jumping on Wednesday’s sunny forecast in Fargo

-(FARGO, GA) The forecast is calling for sun today in Fargo.
+(FARGO, ND) The forecast is calling for sun today in Fargo.
 Here are three ideas for how to make the most of it, along with a four-day forecast.

 Try a new hobby: Starting a new hobby can be intimidating at times, even hard, but there aren’t many better ways to bust through that barrier than knowing that at least you’ll be warm and comfortable while you take a shot at your next pursuit.
 Whether it’s rollerblading, unicycling, or a Hacky Sack throwback, a sunny afternoon invites experimentation.